Princess Charlotte of Prussia: Letters scandal

 In early 1891, Berlin society erupted in scandal after a series of anonymous letters circulated to prominent members of the court, including Wilhelm and his wife Dona.
 The letters were written in the same handwriting, and featured salacious gossip, accusations, and intrigues among the court's powerful.
 Some included pornographic images layered upon royal photographs.
 Several hundred letters were sent over a four-year period.
 Wilhelm ordered an investigation, but the writer (or writers) were never identified.
 Some contemporaries speculated that Charlotte, known for her sharp tongue and love of gossip, may have been responsible.
 Historians have since suggested that the writer may have been Dona's brother Duke Ernst Gunther of Schleswig-Holstein in collaboration with his mistress.
 It is clear that the author had an intimate understanding of the many personalities within the royal family, likely making him or her either a family member or courtier.

 During the letters scandal, Charlotte lost her diary which contained both family secrets and critical thoughts on various members of her family; the diary was eventually given to Wilhelm, who never forgave her for its contents.
-Bernhard was transferred to a regiment in the quiet town of Breslau, effectively exiling him and his wife.
+Bernhard was transferred to a regiment in Breslau, effectively exiling him and his wife.
 As controller of Charlotte's allowance, Wilhelm also limited their ability to travel outside of the country unless they were willing to go without royal honours.
 In 1896, Dona accused Charlotte of engaging in an affair with Karl-August Freiherr Roeder von Diersburg, a court official.
 Charlotte fiercely denied the allegations.
 Bernhard defended his wife and criticised the Hohenzollerns for attempting to keep every Prussian princess under the control of the family.
 Bernhard considered resigning his army position and leaving with his wife for Meiningen, though the dispute eventually resolved itself when von Diersburg returned to court with his wife.
 The scandal was considered to have seriously damaged the reputation of the monarchy.